gramineproject/graphene/README.rst

 How to run an application in Graphene?
 ======================================

-Graphene library OS uses `pal_loader` utility as a loader to bootstrap applications in the library OS::
+Graphene library OS uses :program:`pal_loader` utility as a loader to bootstrap applications in the library OS::

    [PATH TO Runtime]/pal_loader [EXECUTABLE] [ARGUMENTS]...